Skip to content

 Data Services for Indigenous Scholarship and Sovereignty

-The Data Services for Indigenous Scholarship and Sovereignty (DSISS) project is based at the Information School at the University of Washington and funded by the Mellon Foundation.
-DSISS responds to the imperative for Indigenous data governance and sovereignty and the groundswell of activity on the ethical care and stewardship of digital Indigenous data.
-We are developing guidance for libraries and repositories on how to implement Indigenous data principles within their existing research data services (RDS) through an Indigenous Data Services Framework that will include customizable policies, protocols, and practical strategies for guaranteeing protections for Indigenous data.
+The Data Services for Indigenous Scholarship and Sovereignty (DSISS) collaboration is supporting responsible stewardship of Indigenous research data in libraries and repositories.
+Based in the Information School at the University of Washington (UW), DSISS responds to the imperative for Indigenous data governance and sovereignty and the groundswell of activity on the ethical care and stewardship of digital Indigenous data.

-The DSISS proposal provides further background and details on the team and work plan, available on the About DSISS page.
+Further background and details on the team and work plan are available on the About DSISS page.